Clem-Coding/solitrack/README.md

 ## About Les Fourmis Soli’terre

-This organization is committed to environmental protection and solidarity in rural areas.
-They operate a solidarity recycling shop that gives second life to used items while fostering social ties among local residents.
-Supported by 35 volunteers, the shop is evolving into a community hub offering eco-friendly workshops and a café.
+Les Fourmis Soliterre is a non-profit organization that manages La Fourmilière, a space dedicated to environmental protection and solidarity in rural areas.
+Supported by 35 volunteers, they run a low-cost recycling shop to give used items a second life and also provide a café, a youth area, and solidarity workshops.

 ## Project Goals